vokimon/apunts/music/music-harmony.md

 	- So, the scale has an unsettling and weird mood
 	- Also gives the sensation of being lost
 	- Used in horror movies, in the dream carrillion
+	- A root can be built upon repetition or stress

 ## Diatonic scale